MalCVE: Malware Detection and CVE Association Using Large Language Models: Our approach and MalCVE implementation

 \subsection{MalCVE implementation}

 Figure \ref{fig:architecture-overview} illustrates the architecture of the proof-of-concept tool MalCVE.
-The system includes a development and execution environment composed of GitHub Codespace and a Hetzner Cloud virtual machine (VM), which hosts the database.
+The system includes a development and execution environment composed of GitHub Codespace and a Hetzner Cloud virtual machine (VM) that hosts the database.